noahdotpy/.myublue/modules/chezfiles/README.md

 # `chezfiles`

+WARNING: This module requires chezmoi to be installed BEFORE the module is ran

 ```yaml
 - type: chezfiles
   disable-service: false # (default: false), put true if you want the systemd services not to be enabled by default